wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-redeem-a-coupon-code.md

 ---
 title: How to Redeem a Coupon Code
-description: "In this blog post, you will learn what a coupon code is and how to redeem it. "
+description: In this blog post, you will learn what a coupon code is and how to redeem it.
 thumbnail: /content/blog/how-to-redeem-a-coupon-code/coupon-code.png
 author: caroline-kerns
 published: true